ikrama-01/Parking-Management/README.md

 # ParkEazy - A Smart Parking-Management with Automated Gate Security

-An application designed to streamline the parking management system for an organization.
+This is a college project designed to streamline the parking management system for an organization.
 The application allows users to register, log in, and generate a QR code of their license plate, which can be scanned at an automated gate using a QR scanner.

 ## Table of Contents